top of page

 Piano

-Until now, she won prizes in several piano competitions, she has been invited to participate in Aurora Music Festival 2018 (Stockholm), in the International Festival “Piano Meeting 2019” (Ourense) and in the Festival Arte Classica (Austria).
-Furthermore, she has complemented her musical education while participating in numerous national and international courses, where she has had the opportunity to receive masterclasses from well-known pianists such as David Kuyken, Nina Tichman, Kennedy Moretti, Christian Pohl, Aleksandar Madzar or Gabriela Montero, among others.
+To date, she has won several piano competitions and has been invited to participate in the Aurora Music Festival 2018 (Stockholm), the International Festival “Piano Meeting 2019” (Ourense), the Arte Classica Festival (Austria), and the West Wicklow Chamber Music Festival (Ireland), among others.
+Her musical training also includes participation in several national and international courses, where she has been able to receive masterclasses from renowned pianists such as David Kuyken, Nina Tichmann, Kennedy Moretti, Christian Pohl, Aleksandar Madzar, and Gabriela Montero, among others.

-In the field of chamber music, Claudia has had the opportunity to play in prestigious music halls throughout Spain.
-Moreover, she has also benefited during her artistic career from playing with a wide variety of chamber music groups, while perfecting her performing skills with musicians such as Cuarteto Quiroga, Marta Gulyas, Sol Gabetta, Anton Kernjak, Anna Gebert or Anthony Marwood.
+In the field of chamber music, Claudia has had the opportunity to play in prestigious concert halls, while perfecting her chamber music training with musicians such as the Quiroga Quartet, Marta Gulyas, Sol Gabetta, Anthony Marwood, and Leonidas Kavakos.

 • Instagram